 In 2003, U.S. WIN broadened its sphere of influence by inviting college students with majors in the technical studies relative to nuclear/radiation technologies to attend the conference.
 The students met and talked with professionals who work in fields that many of them will probably consider after college.
 For most of the students, the meeting was an important first step in developing a network of professional contacts.

-Through its Women In Nuclear (WIN) Pittsburgh Chapter, Westinghouse Electric Company offers an annual scholarship to a female high school senior graduating from a Pittsburgh area school.
-The candidate must intend to pursue a Bachelor’s degree in engineering, mathematics or physical sciences at an accredited college or university.
-The Spring of 2020 is the 14th year that Westinghouse WIN Pittsburgh has offered this scholarship.
+Through its Women In Nuclear (WIN) Pittsburgh chapter, Westinghouse Electric Company offers a $2,500 scholarship to a female high school senior graduating from a Pittsburgh area school in the Spring of 2021.
+The candidate must intend to pursue a bachelor’s degree in engineering, mathematics or physical sciences at an accredited college or university.
+This is the 15th year that Westinghouse-Pittsburgh WIN has offered this scholarship.